 Landlords seek to eliminate risk by selecting those tenants with the highest household income, the most stable housing history, and the greatest likelihood of remaining long-time residents.
 If perfect applicants don’t appear (they rarely do), landlords can offset tenant risk by charging higher rents.

 Where rent control prohibits higher rents, landlords tend to hold units vacant until an applicant with the lowest possible risk profile arrives.
-Socio-economically speaking, that may tend to be upper-income white people, depending on the neighborhood.
+Socio-economically speaking, that may tend to be upper-income white people, depending on the neighborhood and the local history of racism.
+Groups that are disproportionately likely to have unfairly bad credit, unfair convictions (especially for possession, which is housing-irrelevant), and unstable housing history will suffer.

 In Cambridge, MA “the number of non-white tenants in formerly regulated units has actually doubled” since the repeal of rent control (Economist).
-This is an astonishing fact, and entirely consistent with the view that landlords will minimize risk in rent controlled units by renting to households with the highest possible socioeconomic backgrounds.
+This is an astonishing fact, and entirely consistent with the view that landlords will minimize risk in rent controlled units by renting to households with the highest possible scores, and that these scores are not distributed equally among all groups.

 - In the 1970’s, a third of rent controlled tenants were in the top 50% of household income.